What is Macular Degeneration?

 The newest treatment for wet macular degeneration is regular injections with Eylea (aflibercept), Lucentis (ranibizumab), or Avastin (bevacizumab).
 The New England Journal of Medicine reported on a two-year medical study on the effectiveness of this treatment.

 - Intravitreal injections stabilized vision in 94.5% of the patients who received it.

 - Visual acuity improved an average of 8.5 letters for 24.8% of the patients one year into the study.

 Learn the Risks of Intravitreal Injections

 Serious side effects related to the injection are rare, and complications can occur.
-They include increased eye pressure, inflammation inside the eye, and infection in the eye, detached retina, cataract and blood clots (arterial thromboembolic events).
+They include increased eye pressure, inflammation inside the eye, and infection in the eye, detached retina, and cataract.